Coronavirus in West Virginia: Cumulative percent positive test results rate continues to drop

-CHARLESTON, WV (WOWK) – The West Virginia Department of Health and Human Resources confirms four new cases of COVID-19 in the Mountain State.
-The state’s cumulative percent positive test results rate is currently listed at 2.15%, according to the WV DHHR website.
+CHARLESTON, WV (WOWK) – The West Virginia Department of Health and Human Resources confirms seven new cases of COVID-19 in the Mountain State.
+The state’s Cumulative Percent Positive Test Results rate is being reported at 2.03%.

 These are considered official numbers reported to the state, which the WV DHHR says will be reported to the U.S. Centers for Disease Control and Prevention (CDC).
 Delays may be experienced with the reporting of cases and deaths from the local health department to the state health department.

-As case surveillance continues at the local health department level, the WV DHHR says it may reveal that those tested in a certain county may not be a resident of that county or even the state as an individual in question may have crossed the state border to be tested.
+As case surveillance continues at the local health department level, it may reveal that those tested in a certain county may not be a resident of that county or even the state as an individual in question may have crossed the state border to be tested, according to the WV DHHR.

 Please visit the dashboard at www.coronavirus.wv.gov for more information.
 A Frequently Asked Questions document has been developed regarding case counts and can be found here.